krisrs1128/info-uncertainty/_posts/2013-06-27-problem-from-random-iterated-functions.md

 Hence, we find that $\pi$ must be the [arcsine distribution](http://en.wikipedia.org/wiki/Arcsine_distribution).

 This result might be a little surprising: we start with a scheme that uniformly choose between two uniform distributions, and end up with a stationary distribution that is far from uniform.
 However, consider that, if $X\_{n}$ is already close to one of the edges, then $X\_{n + 1}$ has a 50% chance of being *even* closer to that edge.
-Hence, it is reasonalbe

 Below, we have include code for taking samples from $X\_{n}$.
 Further, we illustrate the convergence of samples from an instance of the $X\_{n}$.
 We notice that the histogram begins to take on the characteristic heavy-tailed shape of the arcsine distribution as the sample size becomes larger and larger.